leonardopedroso/consistent-scientific-style/README.md

   - e.g. *I need to buy (i)~sugar; (ii)~flour; and (iii)~chocolate*
 - Units should be typeset in $\mathrm{}$ style
   - e.g. ```$\omega = 7.29\times10^{-5}\,\mathrm{rad/s}$```
+- Acronims should be only introduced once
+   - e.g. "this is a challenge idetified by the United Nations (UN)"
+   -

 ### Variables